Regan-Jansen/Jayinstallation/README.md

 Jay installations is a small business based in Cape Town that i created a website for using just HTML, CSS and Javascipt

-I used a dark theme design with a neon effect in the headings to represent the business services they offered
+I used a dark theme design with a neon effect in the headings to represent the business services they offered.
+I used Netlfiy as a host

 The link for the website is https://jayinstallations.co.za/